TeelaScar/Data-Analysis-Portfolio/README.md

 ## Pizza Sales Analysis

+Objective: Analyzed a sales dataset to identify trends and patterns.
+Tools Used: SQL, Power BI
+Outcome: Created a comprehensive dashboard highlighting key sales metrics, seasonal trends, and top-performing products.

 ### Project Overview
-Solving multiple problem statments with the data provided.
-Using SQL and data visualization.
+Solving multiple problem statements with the data provided using SQL and data visualization.
 Analyze key indicators for pizza data to gain insights into business performance.

 ### Exploratory Data Analysis
 Total Revenue